 The Agreements, with the exception of the Agreement on the Establishment of the Joint Council for Co-operation which was treated as an Agreement not requiring ratification, were all ratified in a procedure inconsistent with the provisions of the new Constitution.
 The Constitution provides that the Presidency is responsible for "negotiating, denouncing and, with the consent of the Parliamentary Assembly, ratifying treaties of BH" (Article V.3.d) and that the Parliamentary Assembly shall have responsibility for "deciding whether to consent to the ratification of treaties" (Article IV.4.d).
-In contradiction with these provisions, the Agreements were ratified by the government of the Republic of BH on the basis of Article 34 of the Law on the Government of the Republic of BH adopted under the previous Constitution.
+In contradiction with these provisions, the Agreements were ratified by the government of the Republic of BH, without the involvement of the Parliamentary Assembly or the Presidency, on the basis of Article 34 of the 1994 Law on the Government of the Republic of BH adopted under the previous Constitution.